Convening industry networks for climate change solutions

 https://energycc.com/blogs/opportunities-to-reduce-methane-emissions-from-oil-and-gas-operations.html

-Working together for COP21, EnergyCC catalyses the energy industry and investors to significantly scale up action:
+Working together to support the Paris Climate Agreement, EnergyCC catalyses the energy industry, investors, development partners, civil society organisations to significantly scale up action.

-• Address climate change risks on assets and supply chains, including ways to mitigate those (climate change adaptation)
+• Address risks to energy assets and supply chains, including adaption to mitigate risks frrom climate change

-• Optimise energy efficiency and reduce emissions of large industry assets - mining, petrochemicals, E&P, power, renewables, with participation of both the financial and insurance sectors
+• Optimise energy efficiency and reduce emissions of large industry assets, with participation of both the financial and insurance sectors

-• Enhance and accelerate learning through sharing of practical examples identified by the respective networks of best/failed practices across industries (‘warts and all’).
-Build on the respective strengths of each of the energy industries
+• Enhance and accelerate learning through sharing of practical examples identified by the respective networks of best / failed practices across industries.
+Build on the respective strengths of each stakeholder

-• This cross-sector industry learning platform creates new business opportunities with these benefits: jobs, risk mitigation, asset optimisation, Joint Industry Projects (JIPs), supporting regulatory frameworks for new investments
+• This cross-sector industry learning platform creates new business opportunities with benefits for jobs, risk mitigation, asset optimisation, community health, supporting regulatory frameworks for new investments

 “We need to scale up industry action on the Paris Agreement (COP21).
 I strongly support EnergyCC’s efforts to link up already existing industry organisations with investors.
 This will speed up learning across industries by sharing practical examples and policy frameworks.
 EnergyCC is an important enabler in replicating and scaling up joint industry projects to support the Paris Agreement.”